avannus/CircuitSimDocker/README.md

 curl https://raw.githubusercontent.com/avannus/CircuitSimDocker/main/CircuitSimDocker.sh --output CircuitSimDocker.sh && chmod +x CircuitSimDocker.sh
 ```

 There is now an executable script wherever you ran the command above.
-Feel free to move it around to where you would like to have file access.
+Move it to where you would like to have file access from your machine.

-The script itself should probably ask for you to re-download if needed but #TODO
+The script should always work but won't auto-update #TODO

 ### Run the Script